jprchlik/sigmoid_selector/README.md

 make_hmi_movie.pro
 ==================
-Creates a movie of the evolution of a sigmiod in HMI, as well as, measures properties of the sigmiod at a given cadence (30 minutes).
+Creates a movie of the evolution of a sigmoid in HMI, as well as, measures properties of the sigmoid at a given cadence (30 minutes).
-First, the code selects files from the local archive created by get_hmi_files and finds the files that best fit between the sigmiod start and end time with a 30 minute cadence.
+First, the code selects files from the local archive created by get_hmi_files and finds the files that best fit between the sigmoid start and end time with a 30 minute cadence.
 Then it creates a UID corresponding to the AIU international standard using its position in space and time at Tobs.
-N.B. this cannot be used as a unique identifier for the sigmiod catalog because the X, Y coordinates at Tbest, which were used early in the catalog are inconsistent with the coordiantes of X, Y at Tobs (Tobs coordinates are better).
+N.B. this cannot be used as a unique identifier for the sigmoid catalog because the X, Y coordinates at Tbest, which were used early in the catalog are inconsistent with the coordiantes of X, Y at Tobs (Tobs coordinates are better).
-The Tbest coordinates were human specified, while Tobs comes from the sigmiod select program's automatic region finder.
+The Tbest coordinates were human specified, while Tobs comes from the sigmoid select program's automatic region finder.
 At some point opaque to me the reported X, Y values went from corresponding to Tbest to Tobs without retention of the inferior Tbest X,Y coordinates.
 The coordinates for the UID are correspond to Tobs.